27th February 2025

 Professor Rory O'Connor, Professor of Health Psychology, University of Glasgow

-In this keynote, expert Professor Rory O'Connor will walk us through his groundbreaking Integrated Motivational-Volitional (IMV) Model of Suicidal Behaviour.
+In this keynote, expert Professor Rory O'Connor walked us through his groundbreaking Integrated Motivational-Volitional (IMV) Model of Suicidal Behaviour.
 This model provides a comprehensive framework for understanding the complex psychological processes that lead to suicidal thoughts and actions.

 It also identifies key motivational and volitional factors that contribute to suicidal thoughts and actions, providing a comprehensive approach to prevention and intervention.